The RiskModels Hierarchical Factor Model

 - Subsector (L3): How much comes from narrower industries within sectors (semiconductors, biotech, etc.)?

-- Residual: What's left is idiosyncratic risk—the stock-specific component
+- Residual: What's left is the stock-specific component

 At each level, the model produces three key metrics you'll see throughout the dashboard: